gogson/debian-sshpass/README.md

 # debian-sshpass
-Debian docker image with curl
+Debian docker image with sshpass and ssh commands

 # Example